 Here are several key points to consider about the Chanson warranty and return policies:

 - Register your ionizer with Chanson within 60 days of purchase

 - Chanson covers ground shipping both ways for any problems within the first 60 days

 Now that you know everything about this ionizer, let’s move on to my Chanson Miracle MAX Royale review.

 My Chanson Miracle MAX Royale Review

-I’ll tell you upfront that the Royale ionizer is one of the more exciting under counter ionizers I’ve come across over the past year.
+I’ll tell you upfront that the Royale ionizer is one of the more exciting under-counter ionizers I’ve come across over the past year.

 - I also really like how the Royale uses only one stream of water to run alkaline water or acidic water.
-Other under counter ionizers have two streams at once.
-While I don’t think this a huge deal, I can see the possibility of someone getting confused and accidentally drinking acidic water.
+Other under-counter ionizers have two streams at once.
+While I don’t think this is a huge deal, I can see the possibility of someone getting confused and accidentally drinking acidic water.
 With the Royale faucet, you can lock the water setting and don’t have to worry about your guests accidentally drinking acidic water.

 - The stainless steel faucet itself is the most attractive I’ve seen of all the ionizers I’ve reviewed.

-- The ORP, pH and flow rate readings on the touchscreen are really cool.
+- The ORP, pH, and flow rate readings on the touchscreen are really cool.
 I love knowing the exact readings of my water without using any meters.

 - In the gentleman’s video above in the reviews section, I like the high negative ORP reading for the pH 9.0 water.
 That means the Royale is indeed providing a healthy dose of anti-aging antioxidants in every glass of alkaline ionized water you drink.